 The Activation API

 provide methods to implement front-end based A/B testing variations that won't result in any flickering effect.
-This is extremely important to use these methods in order to correctly operate the Kameleoon platform and leverage our Anti-Flickering technology, so any Front-End developer working with Kameleoon should be familiar with those.
+It is extremely important to use these methods in order to correctly operate the Kameleoon platform and leverage our Anti-Flickering technology.
+Any Front-End developer working with Kameleoon should be familiar with them.

 provide a set of methods to manage the catalog of products on your website.
 For instance, it should be used to register a product view or purchase, add a product to the cart, obtain a set of automatic product recommendations, or obtain statistics about a given product (how many times it was bought or viewed in the last hour or day).

-provide a fully accessible set of useful information gathered by Kameleoon.
+provide useful information gathered by Kameleoon.
 These data are updated in real-time.
-For instance, the number of page views for a visitor is obviously increased by one each time a new page is loaded.
-Note that our data layer is historized and is available for all the visits of this particular visitor.
-You can for example know how long a visitor stayed on your website during its first visit even if he's currently at his 5th visit.
+For instance, the number of page views for a visitor is obviously incremented each time a new page is loaded.
+Note that our data layer is stored and is available for all previous visits of this particular visitor.
+You can for example know how long a visitor stayed on your website during his first visit even if he's currently at his 5th visit.

 The Automation API

-The Automation API is a REST API that allows almost every action that is possible via our standard (web-based) user interfaces to be also triggered and performed programmatically.
-This means that you can write your own software / code interacting with our platform, harnessing all of its features and capabilities.
-As an example, some of our customers took advantage of this API to implement bridges between Kameleoon and their own Git repositories, so that Kameleoon variations code can be managed directly on their usual version control system.
+The Automation API is a REST API that allows you to programmatically trigger and perform almost every action that is possible via our standard (web-based) user interfaces.
+This means that you can write your own software, able to interact with our platform, harnessing all of its features and capabilities.
+As an example, some of our customers took advantage of this API to implement bridges between Kameleoon and their own Git repositories, so that Kameleoon variation code may be managed directly on their usual version control system.
 You could also design your own dashboard and fill it with experiment results directly obtained from Kameleoon.
 Building custom systems operating or interfacing with Kameleoon is easy thanks to this API.

 Note that authentication is currently performed via a basic API key / password association.
 We have plans to move to the OAuth standard in the future.